-Hello, This is Kurt Francom with Fiddler Online and this is one of hundreds of videos where I answer some of the most commonly asked questions related to small business web design.
+Hello, This is Kurt Francom with WordXpress (formerly Fiddler Online) and this is one of hundreds of videos where I answer some of the most commonly asked questions related to small business web design.

 Today’s question is, “Can I have a HIPAA Compliant form on my website?”